simoninireland/introduction-to-epidemics/src/model.md

 this can mean that outbreaks get out of control, and people may die.

+## Assumptions

+The accuracy of a model depends on its **assumptions**, and how well these match reality.
+This issue appears in several guises.
+The model's "mechanics" &ndash; the ways it fits its various elements together &ndash; need to match the disease it's (purporting to be) a model of.
+It needs to identify the parameters that control its evolution.
+These parameters need to match those of the real disease.

+All these are problematic at the best of times, but especially when dealing with a new disease that's not been well-studied.
+How infectious is a disease?
+How long is a person sick for?
+Does the disease confer immunity on an individual who's had it? &ndash; and is that immunity total or partial, permanent or time-limited?
+All these factors introduce uncertainties into any conclusions we draw from modelling.

 ## Correctness

 Whether we're interested in concrete or abstract questions, we still